© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ynys Tudor Burial Mound is a scheduled monument protected by Cadw under reference CD130.
 View the official record →

-Ynys Tudor Burial Mound is a prehistoric round cairn located in Ceredigion, Wales, designated as a scheduled ancient monument under the reference Cadw SAM CD130.
+Ynys Tudor Burial Mound is a round cairn located in Ceredigion, Wales, and represents a prehistoric funerary monument of Bronze Age date.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD130.

 Ynys Tudor Burial Mound dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Ynys Tudor Burial Mound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD130.